klichen/Covid19-data-API/README.md

-Pair programmed with Juan Ayala
+--Pair programmed with Juan Ayala